cost-logistics

 Duty is calculated on the CIF (Cost + Insurance + Freight) value, not the FOB value.
 This is a common source of confusion.
 If your FOB price is $6,000 and ocean freight adds $2,400, your CIF value is roughly $8,400.
 The 8.5% duty applies to $8,400, not $6,000.
 That is $714 in duty, not $510.

 On a full container with additional handling fees, a buyer budgeting duty on the FOB price will be off by several hundred dollars per load.
 Not catastrophic on one container, but it compounds across a project.
+To calculate your true landed cost across freight, duty, broker, terminal and inland in one shot, plug your numbers into the landed cost calculator.

 Lead times by origin (factory to Miami)

 Mexico wins on lead time.
-Rail from Guadalajara to Laredo, then truck to Miami, is the fastest surface route from any ceramic manufacturing country — and it avoids the port congestion that periodically affects East Coast container terminals.
+Rail from Guadalajara to Laredo, then truck to Miami, is the fastest surface route from any ceramic manufacturing country: and it avoids the port congestion that periodically affects East Coast container terminals.
 For project managers running tight schedules, the 30-day difference between Mexican and Chinese lead times is often worth the conversation before the PO is signed.

 What CBP looks at on tile imports

 Customs and Border Protection reviews tile shipments for three main issues: HTS classification accuracy, ADD/CVD applicability, and USMCA origin claims.
-The most common enforcement action is reclassification — CBP determines that a load classified as 6907.22 (lower duty) is actually 6907.21 (standard porcelain) and bills the importer for the difference plus interest.
+The most common enforcement action is reclassification, CBP determines that a load classified as 6907.22 (lower duty) is actually 6907.21 (standard porcelain) and bills the importer for the difference plus interest.

 Putting it together: what you actually pay